SmashMineGame/PracticalC/C_Miscellany/pres.md

 2:stdout gets piped again!
 ```

-Notice: The final output gets misordered since the first and third output lines get piped into grep and resolved with the grep command while the second output line gets resolved with the program.
+Notice: The final output is incorrectly ordered since the first and third output lines are not errors and get piped into grep and resolved with the grep command while the second output line is an error and is excluded from grep and printed with the output of the program.